libis/rdm-integration/README.md

 - Access Key ID: ``AWS_ACCESS_KEY_ID`` or ``AWS_ACCESS_KEY``
 - Secret Access Key: ``AWS_SECRET_ACCESS_KEY`` or ``AWS_SECRET_KEY``

-The s3 driver is then further configured in the backend configuration file, for example:
+The s3 driver is then configured in the backend configuration file, for example:
 ```
 {
     "dataverseServer": "localhost:8080",